Frequently Asked Questions

 Business attire with comfortable dress shoes is recommended.

-Men are advised to wear a dress shirt and tie.
-Although some consider ties optional, the shirt collar and tie are visible at the throat of the gown.
+If wearing a shirt and tie, the shirt collar and tie are visible at the throat of the gown.

-Most women prefer to wear a dress or skirt although dress slacks are also appropriate.
-Try to choose a dress or skirt with a hemline that does not extend below the gown.
+If wearing a dress or skirt, try to choose one with a hemline that does not extend below the gown.

-It is recommended that you leave jackets, purses, boxes, backpacks, and/or bags at home or with your guests.
-There will not be anywhere to secure personal items and you will not return to the line-up location after the ceremony.
+It is recommended that you leave jackets, purses, boxes, backpacks, and/or bags at home or with your guests - you will not return to the line-up location after the ceremony.
+A coat/bag check will be available.